fasteddy516/vscode-simpl-plus/README.md

 # crestron-simpl-plus README

-VSCode Extension which adds syntax highlighting and provides commands in the command pallete for compiling.
+VSCode Extension which adds syntax highlighting and provides commands in the command palette for compiling.

-Note: To take advantage of the compiler operations, you must have the Crestron provided Simpl+ Compiler installed.
+Note: To take advantage of the compiler operations, you must have the Crestron provided SIMPL+ Compiler installed.

 ## Features

 Syntax highlighting.
 Compiler.

-TODO: code file-type icons, maybe better intellisense + autocompletes.

 This extension contributes the following commands:

-* `extension.simplCC_singleTarget`: Compiles the currently opened file if it is a SIMPL+ .usp for a single processor family as specified in settings.
+* `extension.simplCC_defaultCompile`: Compiles the currently opened file for the targets specified in a `.ush` file, or using the default target setting if no `.ush` exists.
-* `extension.simplCC_multiTarget`: Compiles the currently opened file if it is a SIMPL+ .usp for multiple processor families as specified in settings.
+* `extension.simplCC_selectCompileSingle`: Provides a target selection dialog, then compiles the currently opened file for the selected targets.
-* `extension.simplCC_multiFile`: Finds all .usp files in the open folder and compiles them all for processor family/families specified in settings.
+* `extension.simplCC_selectCompileMultiple`: Provides a target selection dialog, then finds all `.usp` files in the open folder and compiles them for the selected targets.
 * `extension.simpl_help`: Opens the Crestron SIMPL+ help reference file.
-* `extension.simpl_visualize`: Opens a preview window and lets you preview the signal layout in real time.
+* `extension.simpl_visualize`: Opens a preview window and lets you see the signal layout of the SIMPL+ module in real time.
 Note: this will automatically fully expand your module signals to their maximum available size.
+* `extension.simplCC_API`: Opens the API reference for all SIMPL# libraries used in the current SIMPL+ module.

 ## Extension Settings